Is an English Bulldog Right for You?

 Most English Bulldogs are Bred

 through artificial insemination.
 Their body structure prevents proper mounting for reproduction (although it is possible).
-Almost 90% of Bulldog puppies are born via c-section for the same reason.
+Because of this, and their large heads, almost 90% of Bulldog puppies are born via c-section.

 Growing Up English Bulldog